berkeleymt/berkeley.mt/content/events/bmmt-2025-online.md

 The online, synchronous version of our middle school tournament!
-For those who are unable to travel long-distance to California, or weren't able to register for BMT 2024 due to capacity limitations, we're offering an online experience as well.
+For those who are unable to travel long-distance to California, or weren't able to register for BmMT 2025 due to capacity limitations, we're offering an online experience as well.

 <!-- more -->

 The online tournament will take place synchronously on **June 7, 2025**.
-If you're looking for our in-person tournament on April 12, 2024, details can be found on the [BmMT 2025 Event Page](/events/bmmt-2025/).
+If you're looking for our in-person tournament on April 12, 2025, details can be found on the [BmMT 2025 Event Page](/events/bmmt-2025/).

 This page contains primarily registration details.
 Detailed information on the